Timing the Market:

-It is believed that portfolio managers, professional traders, and veteran investors possess the expertise necessary to comprehend how the market operates and are thus better suited to forecast its moves.
+Portfolio managers experienced traders, and seasoned investors are held in higher esteem for their ability to understand the market and predict its behavior.
 However, this is not true.
 Not because they lack information or are inexperienced.

 Timing the market is like predicting the future.
 It’s virtually impossible to predict the future.
 Hence, it’s impossible to time the market.
 You may get it right once or twice.
 But, most likely lose it all on your third time.

 Alternate for Timing the Market?